hoast/hoast/README.md

   * Type: `Object`
   * Default: `{}`

-> The defaults are only applied when the constructor is called, the process` options parameter overrides what is set earlier.
+> The defaults are only applied when the constructor is called, the process' options parameter overrides what is set earlier.

 ### Asynchronously